 Maintaining a website is hard work, and to do it right, you have to be skilled in many things: writing, editing, SEO, marketing (if you own a business) and perhaps even a bit of coding, to name but a few.
 But that’s not all.
 If you handle and collect the data of your site’s visitors, you should also familiarize yourself with relevant laws on data protection and privacy.

 In April 2016, a new regulation on privacy and data protection was adopted by the European Parliament and the European Council.
-After a transition period of two years, the General Data Protection Regulation (GDPR) will become enforceable from 25 May 2018 onward.
+After a transition period of two years, the General Data Protection Regulation (GDPR) has become enforceable from 25 May 2018 onward.
 This means you can get a fine if you don’t comply with the GDPR.

 It’s important to note that the GDPR doesn’t just apply to organizations located within the EU.
 It also applies to organizations located outside of the EU, if they offer services or products to, or monitor the behavior of people residing in the EU.
 The consequences of this law for you and your business depend on the kind of data you handle and if (and how) you get consent for that.
 So, what to do when preparing for the GDPR?
 Let me give you my take on the subject in this week’s Ask Yoast!

 Joerg Gastmann emailed us his question on the GDPR:

 At YoastCon 2017, Dixon Jones mentioned that certain plugins collect data about users and this might cause problems with the EU General Data Protection Regulation (GDPR).
 What should a webmaster do to avoid legal penalties for using plugins, like Jetpack, that process statistical/user data on their servers?

 Watch the video or read the transcript further down the page for my answer!